aarushigangta/Youtube-Opportunity-Analyzer/README.md

 - Analyzes 8 content genres
 - Extracts 1000 videos per genre
+- Clean and preprocess the data set in Python
 - Calculates 13 key performance metrics
+- Stores the cleaned data and summary data in MySQL
+- Validates the data in Mysql
 - Visualizes insights in Power BI

 ## Tech Stack